 The Ancheer AN-EB001 is an affordable mountain-style Class 2 e-bike with serviceable all-around performance.
 While it couldn't quite match the more expensive competition, its middle-of-the-road performance left little to be desired.
 It has a 250W rear hub motor that easily scoots this bike along with average acceleration, a top throttle speed of 17 mph, and three levels of pedal assistance.
-The 288Wh battery capacity also gave it a respectable distance range.
+The 288Wh battery capacity also gave it a decent distance range.
 This bike handles well and feels a bit like a traditional mountain bike, plus it comes with a suspension fork and slightly knobby tires that work well for light-duty off-road use.
 It has functional and straightforward controls, plus it comes with a headlight for convenience and safety.
-This bike also has a reasonable price tag, and we feel it represents a solid value in the world of eloctronically powered bikes.Editor's Note: The Ancheer AN-EB001 review was updated on February 2, 2022, with more info on which bikes we would buy and extra help to better compare products.
+This bike also has a reasonable price tag, and we feel it represents a pretty good value in the world of eloctronically powered bikes.Editor's Note: The Ancheer AN-EB001 review was updated on June 29, 2022, with more info on which bikes we would buy and extra help to better compare products.

 Ancheer AN-EB001 26-inch Electric Mountain Bike Review